-I’ve worked with adolescent boys since I started as a guide.
+I’ve worked with adolescent boys since I started as a field guide at Open Sky.
 Just like with every relationship, my connection to students starts off with a lot of rapport building, no matter their struggles or diagnoses.
 I let them know that ultimately, I’m on their side.
 By no means is my role the “disciplinarian”.
 I’m out there to help them become better people and figure themselves out in a deeper way.
 I’m there to create and uphold a culture of physical and emotional safety.

 Once I establish that we’re all on the same side and working toward the same goals, it is a lot easier moving forward.
 My communication with students is clear, concise, and consistent.
 Without consistency in my expectations and communication, I won’t build respect and rapport.
 Consistency allows for students to really excel out here because they know the expectations and can learn to rely on our support backing them up.